-Handwoven replica of a linen canvas from the XVI th century
+Handwoven reconstruction of a linen canvas from the XVI th century

-A weaver Helena Loermans and a painter, art historian Marta Pokojowczyk, working together as Hempweavers, have created a replica of the XVI th century linen canvas on which El Greco painted 'The Burial of the Count of Orgaz'.
+A weaver Helena Loermans and a painter, art historian Marta Pokojowczyk, working together as Hempweavers, have recreated the XVI th century linen canvas on which El Greco painted 'The Burial of the Count of Orgaz'.

 Hempweavers is a project set up by these two people, who are passionate about the use of linen and hemp yarns in the production of canvases.
 It has developed since 2014 when Marta attended Helena’s Handwoven Textiles Atelier in Portugal under the Erasmus for Young Entrepreneurs Programme.

 The weaving of these unique, composed textured, canvases is produced by Helena and Marta on hand looms using European natural coloured hemp and linen yarn.
 The outcome is a material upon which paint can be applied.

 |Angela Nobre 'Pintura namora tecelagem', Revista Mais Alentejo, Ago/Set 2016, p.
 90-92|

 |An offcial presentation in Igreja de Santa Casa da Misericórdia de Odemira|

 Presentation of the canvas to the President of the local Government of Odemira, José Alberto Guerreiro

 |Marta Pokojowczyk , explanation of the weaving, connecting technology and craft, to the president of the local Government of Odemira Jose Alberto Guerreiro, Councilwomen Deolinda Seno Luís and participants of the Symposium 'Ignorancia and Esquecimento'|